 Appalachian Opera Orchestra

-The Appalachian Opera Orchestra (AOO) collaborates with the Appalachian Opera Theater on a major production during the spring semester every year.
+The Appalachian Opera Orchestra (AOO) collaborates with the Appalachian Opera Theater on a major production during the fall semester every year.
+Our productions include:

 1. When are auditions?

 Auditions are held during or shortly before the first week of class for the semester.

 2. Where are auditions?

 All auditions will be blind.